 Advocacy at each level

 Many decisions that impact the James River are made at the local level.
 From stream buffer protections to political support for river restoration to emphasizing environmental education – it all starts at home.
 The James River Association works at the local level to ensure that the river is a priority in decision makers minds.

 At the state level, we ensure that public policies are in place to achieve a fully healthy James River.
 Our focus is two pronged: addressing long-term pollution concerns through river restoration plans and ensuring proper protections are in place to prevent future degradation.
 To accomplish these objectives, we work closely with state agencies as well as the Virginia General Assembly.

-As a part of its federal government outreach, the James River Association participates in the Choose Clean Water Coalition.
-The Choose Clean Water Coalition brings together more than 200 organizations from throughout the Chesapeake Bay watershed to help everyone in the region choose clean water.
+As a part of its federal government outreach, the James River Association participates in the Choose Clean Water Coalition — 200 organizations from throughout the Chesapeake Bay watershed dedicated to protecting clean water for all.
 The James River Association focuses on supporting federal funding for clean water programs, working with the EPA on the Chesapeake Bay Cleanup, as well as agricultural and urban stormwater issues.